Hospital Emergency Codes:

 What is an abduction?

 Abduction refers to the act of taking someone away against their will, often using force or coercion.
-It can involve kidnapping, where someone is taken and held captive, or it can involve taking someone away from their home or place of safety without their consent.
+It involves kidnapping, where someone is taken and held captive, or it involves taking someone away from their home or place of safety without their consent.

 What is the protocol for responding to an infant or child abduction?